 Related: Top Things to Do in Brown County

 Old-time lampposts and 19th-century storefronts draped in greenery and tiny lights decorate downtown Petoskey's eight-block Gaslight Shopping District.
 More than 100 shops line streets that slope to Lake Michigan's Little Traverse Bay.

-Look for hand-dipped chocolates at Kilwin's of Petoskey, gourmet delicacies at American Spoon Foods, handmade and collectible items at Grandpa Shorter's or local art at Northern Michigan Artists Market.
+Look for hand-dipped chocolates at Kilwin's of Petoskey, gourmet delicacies at American Spoon Foods, handmade and collectible items at Grandpa Shorter's.
 A blaze glows nearby in the lobby of the century-old Stafford's Perry Hotel, the perfect place to relax after an afternoon's shopping.
-City Park Grill serves a hearty, varied menu and fine wines; Jesperson's cafe is known for its rich pies.
+City Park Grill serves a hearty, varied menu and fine wines.

 Related: Test Your Nerve on the World's Longest Timber-Towered Suspension Bridge